icloud-photos-downloader/icloud_photos_downloader/CONTRIBUTING.md

 We have github actions taking care for building, testing, and releasing software.
 Building and testing are happenning automatically on git pushed, pull requests, and merges.
 For releases the following steps are manual:
 - Bump version in all files, including all source files
+- Update CHANGELOG.md with release changes if they were not added with commits
 - Update CHANGELOG.md with date of the release
-- Update CHANGELOG.md with release changes if they were not added with commits
 - Commit & push/merge changes
-- Add version tag to head and push to master -- there seems to be no way to do that in UI and seems to be better not to mix with prev steps as they require merge
+- Add version tag to head and push to master -- there seems to be no way to do that in UI and seems to be better not to mix with prev steps that require merge